 Before coming to Boise State, Dr. Rudin served in the administration at the University of Nevada, Las Vegas, most recently as the Interim Vice President for Research and Graduate Studies.
 He also held positions as UNLV’s Senior Associate Vice President for Research Services, Associate Vice President for Research Services, and as department chair in the Department of Health Physics.
 Dr. Rudin’s early career included positions with the U.S. Department of Energy, the Idaho National Engineering Laboratory, and Idaho State University.

 Dr. Rudin’s management philosophy is one of collaboration, accessibility and responsiveness.
-He welcomes inquiries from the university community, organizations and businesses in the private and public sector, and from the public.
+He welcomes inquiries from the university community, organizations and businesses in the private and public sectors, and from the public.
 Dr. Rudin can be reached by contacting the Division of Research and Economic Development.

 Mark Rudin and his wife Libby live in Boise.
 They are the parents of three young children.